Skip to main content

 Park History

-Cerro María Lionza was declared a Natural Monument in 1960 under Venezuelan conservation legislation, recognizing both its ecological and cultural significance.
-INPARQUES (Instituto Nacional de Parques) manages the monument, navigating the complex relationship between biodiversity protection and the thousands of pilgrims who visit Sorte annually for religious ceremonies.
+Cerro María Lionza was declared a Natural Monument on March 18, 1960, under the government of President Rómulo Betancourt, recognizing both its ecological and cultural significance.
+[1] INPARQUES (Instituto Nacional de Parques) manages the monument, navigating the complex relationship between biodiversity protection and the thousands of pilgrims who visit Sorte annually for religious ceremonies.
 Management has historically struggled to balance conservation restrictions with the constitutional recognition of indigenous and folk religious rights.
-In 2015, the monument expanded to include buffer zones protecting additional watershed areas.
-The site has been nominated for UNESCO World Heritage status due to its combination of natural and intangible cultural heritage values, though formal inscription has not been completed.
+The site has been discussed as a candidate for recognition of its combination of natural and intangible cultural heritage values.

 Major Trails And Attractions

-The monument's primary draw is the pilgrimage experience at Sorte Mountain, where visitors observe or participate in María Lionza spiritual ceremonies that continue year-round, peaking during October, when the Día de la Resistencia Indígena (formerly Columbus Day) draws large gatherings.
-Nature trails through the cloud forest provide birdwatching opportunities, with the Andean cock-of-the-rock being a sought-after species.
+The monument's primary draw is the pilgrimage experience at Sorte Mountain, where visitors observe or participate in María Lionza spiritual ceremonies that continue year-round, peaking during October when the Día de la Resistencia Indígena draws large gatherings.
+Nature trails through the cloud forest provide birdwatching opportunities.
 The Yaracuy River and its tributaries offer swimming and freshwater wildlife observation.
 The massif itself provides challenging hiking with dramatic views across the Yaracuy valley.
-The nearby town of Chivacoa serves as the main gateway for visitors.
+The nearby town of Chivacoa, approximately 6 km from the monument entrance, serves as the main gateway for visitors.
+[1]

 Visitor Facilities And Travel

-The monument is reached via the Autopista Valencia-Barquisimeto, with exit at Chivacoa approximately 25 km from the monument entrance.
-Chivacoa offers basic accommodations, food, and transport.
-A CONAF-equivalent management office and ranger station at the main access point provides permits and basic visitor information.
+The monument is reached via the Autopista Valencia-Barquisimeto, with exit at Chivacoa approximately 6 km from the monument entrance.
+[1] Chivacoa offers basic accommodations, food, and transport.
+An INPARQUES management office and ranger station at the main access point provides permits and basic visitor information.
 Informal camping areas near Sorte are used by religious pilgrims; formal overnight facilities are limited.
 The main ceremonial zone at Sorte has been heavily impacted by pilgrimage activity — clearing vegetation and creating rudimentary shrines — in tension with conservation objectives.
 Guided nature tours focusing on cloud forest ecology and birdwatching depart from Chivacoa.

 Conservation And Sustainability